JeanKossaifi/Report/Implementation/improving.rst

 >>> %timeit prox_l12_test(u, 0.5, 50000, 10)
 10 loops, best of 3: 23.4 ms per loop

-So we chose the second (test) version
+So we chose the second (test) version, the faster one.

 More advanced test
 ------------------

+Simple inplace modification version :

 .. code::